apache/spark/docs/sql-ref-syntax-aux-show-create-table.md

 * **AS SERDE**

-    Just for generating Hive DDL for a Hive SerDe table.
+    Generates Hive DDL for a Hive SerDe table.

 ### Examples